Skip to main content

 GI Scientists Use Spatial Data to Examine Real-World Issues

-An online Master of Science in Geographic Information Science from Northwest Missouri State University can prepare you to pursue a career in this field in roles such as medical geographer, economic geographer, cartography technician, app developer, GIS manager, marine survey analyst, precision agriculture researcher and more.
+The online Master of Science (M.S.) in Geographic Information Science program from Northwest Missouri State University prepares graduates to pursue a career in this high-demand field.
+Graduates can excel in professional roles such as climate scientist, conservationist, cartography technician, app developer, GIS manager, marine survey analyst, precision agriculture researcher and more.

 How Businesses and Organizations Use Spatial Data

-Geospatial data analysis includes assembling, presenting and processing geographic data, such as satellite imagery, population data, socio-economic data, GPS information, historical information, addresses and zip codes to create geographical models that include data visualizations to reveal shifts and changes and predict future variations.
+Geospatial data analysis includes assembling, presenting and processing geographic data, such as satellite imagery, population data, socio-economic data, GPS information, historical information, addresses and zip codes.
+GIS professionals use this targeted data analysis and modern technologies to create geographical models that include data visualizations, revealing shifts, changes, trends and predictive insights that help analysts forecast future variations.

-Geospatial data helps with environmental conservation, economic development, climate science, political mapping and health geography; it is also beneficial for United States intelligence agencies and NASA.
+Geospatial data helps with environmental conservation, economic development, climate science, political mapping and health geography.
+It is also beneficial for U.S. intelligence agencies and NASA.
 Businesses and organizations can see potential problems or opportunities and act accordingly with a layered map that incorporates geospatial data.

-Additionally, GIS allows grocery stores to track supply chain products, like fruits and vegetables, on their delivery status.
-If something goes wrong, employees can track the route and pinpoint problem areas to ensure the next delivery will arrive better.
+GIScience applications inform far more than new market research and launches.
+For instance, geospatial tools help grocery stores track supply chain products — like fruits and vegetables — on their delivery status.
+If something goes wrong, employees can track the route and pinpoint problem areas to troubleshoot and improve consistency with future deliveries.

-• Spatial data can show information about elevation, soil type, river structures, annual rainfall, temperature fluctuations, dry season details and more.
+• Agriculture and environmental science.
+Spatial data can show information about elevation, soil type, river structures, annual rainfall, temperature fluctuations, dry season details and more.
 Such information provides insight into the relationship between the environment and human influence.
-GIS aids in determining how to best use the land, preserve plant species and maintain ecosystems.
+GIS aid in determining how to best use the land, preserve plant species and maintain ecosystems.
 For example, GIS could inform experts how building a dam would impact the area by combining the spatial data and creating simulations of the natural environment.

-Graduates of an advanced degree program in geographic information science use technology to gather GIS data and understand how geo-statistics work in business and research.
+Graduates of programs like Northwest’s online M.S. in Geographic Information Science use technology to gather GIS data and understand how geo-statistics work in business and research.
 A degree of this versatility will serve graduates well in nearly any technology-, math- or science-related career.

-Learn more about Northwest Missouri State University’s online Master of Science in Geographic Information Science program.
+Learn more about Northwest’s online Master of Science in Geographic Information Science program.

 Request Information